y0n1/neighborhood-map/README.md

 ```javascript
 npm run debug
 ```
 The whole code is written in **ES6** so you'll need a modern browser (like Google Chrome v58+) to be able to run the project.
-Due to CORS there is a script at the root the repository which enables open a Google Chrome window with the --disable-web-security flag, though this script works only in Mac.
+Due to CORS there is a script at the root the repository which enables open a Google Chrome window with the --disable-web-security flag, though this script works only on MacOS for now.

 # Future milestones and improvements
 The following is a list of tasks and improvement it still lacks: